Top Japanese Keigo Mistakes to Avoid

 The meaning of kenjyougo in Japanese is humble language.
 Kenjyougo substitutes verb forms with humble words/humble forms, or it affixes humble prefixes to the verb form.
 For example, by adding "o" in front of certain verbs.

-Humble form is used in conjunction with respectful language.
+Humble form is used in conjunction with respectful form.

 Note: Context is everything when it comes to when and how to use polite language.
 The scenarios that follow are within the context of a business-client relationship.